particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 {{> codebox content="/assets/files/node-tutorial/timer2.js" format="js" height="200"}}

-Also, if you're searching the web for node/Javascript examples you'll encounter arrow functions, which we'll get into later.
+Also, if you're searching the web for node/Javascript examples you'll encounter arrow functions.
 The syntax looks like this and the code works the same:

 {{> codebox content="/assets/files/node-tutorial/timer3.js" format="js" height="200"}}